 Press F2 Edit Mode on the RF Gate function menu to set On/Off.

 Off RF Gate bit in Pattern is used.

 When both Pattern A and B have been selected, the RF Gate bit in Pattern A is used (Default).
-RF Gate is edited.
-RF Gate frequency is set by the user.
-RF Gate bit in Pattern is disabled.

 On RF Gate is edited.
 RF Gate frequency is set by